 Advancement Services will accommodate requests for anonymity options.

-PROCEDURES FOR RELEASING INFORMATION
+PROCEDURES FOR RELEASING INFORMATION INSIDE THE UNIVERSITY COMMUNITY

 The name or other information that would tend to disclose the identity of a person, other than a governmental body, who makes a gift, grant, or donation of money or property to an institution of higher education or to another person with the intent that the money or property be transferred to an institution of higher education is excepted from the requirements of Section 552.021 of the Texas Government Code.